awsdocs/amazon-redshift-developer-guide/doc_source/JSON_EXTRACT_ARRAY_ELEMENT_TEXT.md

 ## Example<a name="JSON_EXTRACT_ARRAY_ELEMENT_TEXT-examples"></a>

-The following example returns array element at position 2:
+The following example returns array element at position 2, which is the third element of a zero\-based array index:

 ```
 select json_extract_array_element_text('[111,112,113]', 2);